dj311/epd-wm/README.md

 ## Project
 Status:

-  - I've got super fast 8 bit drawing going (when I set `wait_display_ready` to 0) but it is a bit buggy near the borders.
-It would be good to find out why since it is considerably faster than with `wait_display_ready=1`.
-  - ~~The main issue is the same as with Python: every 10-15 `LD_IMG_AREA` calls hang for a few seconds at a time.~~ This is now fixed, see commit [7d362f5f](https://github.com/dj311/epd-wm/commit/7d362f5f686b1d6541910843c60f21bc284532e2).
-  - Nothing is hooked into Cage/wl-roots yet.
+  - The `epd-demo` binary demonstrates the rendering modes available on the IT8951 controller.
+  - The `epd-wm` binary will start up a Wayland session and render some amount of frames before crashing.
+      - It currently updates at 2 Hz but once the bugs are evened out I reckon we can manage closer to 10Hz when doing partial updates.
+      - Run `epd-wm --help` for usage information.
+      -

 TODO:

-  - [ ] Investigate source of issues at image border when `wait_display_ready=0`.
-    - I've tried offsetting the locations we write to so that we start with x=10 and y=10 (we never hit the actual borders).
-This doesn't help: we get the same kinds of issues at the beginning.
-  - [ ] Does the `FAST_WRITE_MEM` operation avoid hanging like
-        `LD_IMG_AREA`?
-What are it's performance characteristics in general?
+  - [ ] What are the performance characteristics of `FAST_WRITE_MEM`?
         I reckon getting new buffers/diffs on to the it8951 chip might end up being a considerable source of latency, so optimising this might be worth it.
 (Also: I don't have any control over the EPD rendering other than setting the